Blog

 Product Taxonomy 101: What is it and Why Do You Need it?

-You’re visiting an online store searching for a black iPhone case cover.
-Instinctively, you go to Phones -> iPhones -> Accessories but don’t see any listing for covers.
-When you type in the search query, the site results in case covers for all iPhone models, but just not for the phone you’re looking for.
-You spend the next minute scrolling through the dozens of items until you find it on Page 2 (patient browser!)
+Imagine someone visiting an online store in search for a black iPhone case.
+Instinctively, they go to Phones -> iPhones -> Accessories but they don’t see any listing for covers.
+When they type a query in the search bar, the results include case covers for all iPhone models, not just the one they’re looking for.
+They spend the next minute scrolling through the dozens of items until they find it on Page 2.
+This is an example of a very patient browser, which, by the way, is quite rare these days.

-If you’re the owner of this eCommerce store owner, expect customers to leave in frustration.
-You’d be losing revenue and sales fast.
-If they can’t find the product, they can’t buy the product.
+If you’re the owner of this eCommerce store, expect most customers to leave in frustration without making a purchase.
+You’ll be losing sales and revenue fast.
+If your customers can’t find the product, they can’t buy the product.
+It’s as simple as that.

-It’s not uncommon for eCommerce stores to have disparate product listing or categorization problems – and that’s understandable.
-Product data is challenging to categorize because of its ubiquitous nature.
-This is where a well-planned product taxonomy comes in.
-You could have the best of both worlds – high sales and happy customers if your site can help consumers find relevant information easily.
+Here’s the kicker: it’s not uncommon for eCommerce platforms to have disparate product listings or categorization problems.
+And while it’s understandable as product data is challenging to categorize because of its complex and diverse nature, it’s also avoidable.
+A well-planned product taxonomy can make all the difference here.
+You could have the best of both world – high sales and happy customers – if your site can help consumers find relevant product easily.
+Product taxonomy does just that.

-It’s a logical, hierarchal structure to organize your products to facilitate the easy navigation of products.
-Much like a retail store’s product categorization, product taxonomy for online retail stores help consumers find relevant information easily.
-The fundamental purpose of a product taxonomy is to improve customer experience & in the process, making it easier for store owners to manage their product data.
+The fundamental purpose of a product taxonomy is to improve customer experience & in the process, also making it easier for store owners to manage their product data.

-Categories: Groups into which common products will be classified.
-For instance, Phones is a category into which all phones will be grouped.
-In a product taxonomy, the category is organized into a hierarchy to enhance navigation.
+These are broad groups into which common products are classified.
+For instance, “Phones” would be the product category into which all phones will be grouped.
+In product taxonomies, each specific category is organized in a hierarchy to simplify navigation.

 Example: